sudeepdino008/awesome-stars/README.md

 ## Python

+- [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [FooSoft/anki-connect](https://github.com/FooSoft/anki-connect) - Anki plugin to expose a remote API for creating flash cards.
 - [kragniz/omochabako](https://github.com/kragniz/omochabako) - Toy container runtime, capable of running docker images
 - [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.